minhalalimeer38-beep/Bank-Churn/README.md

 ## 📌 Project Overview

 This project predicts whether a bank customer will churn (leave the bank) or not using an Artificial Neural Network (ANN).
-The model is trained on customer data and uses classification techniques to identify churn behavior.
+The model is trained on customer demographic and financial data to classify churn behavior and help banks improve customer retention strategies.

 ---

 ## 🎯 Objective

-The main goal of this project is to:
+The main objectives of this project are:

-* Analyze customer data
+* Analyze customer demographic and financial data
-* Preprocess and prepare features
+* Perform data preprocessing (encoding and scaling)
-* Build an ANN model
+* Build and train an Artificial Neural Network (ANN) model
-* Predict customer churn
+* Predict customer churn (binary classification)
 * Evaluate model performance using classification metrics

 ---

-## 📁 Dataset
+## 📁 Dataset Description

-The dataset contains bank customer information such as:
+The dataset contains bank customer information:

+* Credit Score
 * Country
 * Gender
 * Age
+* Tenure
 * Balance
+* Number of Products
-* Credit Score
+* Credit Card Status
+* Active Member Status
 * Estimated Salary
-* Tenure
-* Products Number
-* Active Member
-* Credit Card

-Target variable:
+### 🎯 Target Variable:

-* `churn` (0 = No churn, 1 = Churn)
+* **Churn**

+  * 0 → Customer stays
+  * 1 → Customer leaves (churn)

 ---